 Double (also called Twin) Cabins have Pullman-style beds (one up, one down) that fold into a comfortable sofa during the day.
 A sink in a lovely, closing vanity is fitted into the corner.
 All amenities are supplied, and then some.

 Grand Suites will be added to the train consist in 2018.
 Three Grand Suites will have a double bed (can also be made into two twins), living area with table, chair and sofa, and an en-suite bathroom with shower, sink and toilet.
 The Grand Suites will be named “Paris”, “Venice”, and “Istanbul”.
 Each will have a unique decor, to emphasize the distinctive aspects of each destination.

 Additional Grand Suite amenities include preferential seating and guaranteed dining time for meals, caviar upon arrival, free-flowing champagne, private transfers to/from train stations, and complimentary designer art deco bathrobes.
 A complimentary alternative “a la carte” menu will also be available during lunch or dinner for Grand Suite guests.

-Single Travelers: The Venice Simplon-Orient-Express has 14 single cabins, whose cars are located at the end of the train.
+Single Travelers: The Venice Simplon-Orient-Express has 5 single cabins.
+These cars are located at the end of the train.
 In most cases, no single supplement is payable for these cabins.
-However, we advise single travelers with mobility issues to book sole occupancy of a Double Cabin, which gives you a better chance of being closer to the dining and lounge cars.
+However, we advise single travelers with mobility issues to book sole occupancy of a Double Cabin, which would put you closer to the dining and lounge cars.
 Note: Istanbul tours do not carry single cabins; thus, a single supplement applies on these journeys.